xlinxlin/ontpipeline2/OntPipeline/docs/source/InputFileStructure.rst

 ====================
 Start from Basecalling
 ______________________
-Start the pipeline from Basecalling
+Start the pipeline from Basecalling.

 ::